Harvey AI Alternatives in 2026: Beyond AI for Law Firms

 Best for: Large enterprises and in-house legal departments needing dedicated contract lifecycle management at scale.

-Why Lexi Is the Best Harvey AI Alternative for Growing Firms
+Why Lexi Is the Best Harvey AI Alternative — for the Whole Legal System

 If you have read through the comparisons above, a pattern emerges: most Harvey AI alternatives solve one piece of the legal AI puzzle.
 Spellbook handles contracts.
 CoCounsel handles research.
 Clio Duo handles practice management.
 Each does its specific job, but none of them replaces the breadth of what a junior associate actually does across a full working day.